Nikkei ends 4-day winning run; Renesas, Olympus rise

 "Until investors bring volume back to the market, upside could be limited."

-Marubeni Corp sank 3.7 percent after the Japanese trading company bought U.S. grain merchant Gavilon, a deal worth $5.6 billion including about $2 billion in debt, as investors were sceptical of how it would finance its biggest-ever acquisition.
+Marubeni Corp (8002.T) sank 3.7 percent after the Japanese trading company bought U.S. grain merchant Gavilon, a deal worth $5.6 billion including about $2 billion in debt, as investors were skeptical of how it would finance its biggest-ever acquisition.